Remember the Bible Series, #5

 ~ James 2:17

 Our last memory verse illustrated one of the foremost tenets of Christian faith: the knowledge that we cannot save ourselves by our works, our deeds, our actions.
-Salvation is a gift from God and can only be gained, through His grace, if we have faith in Christ.
+Salvation is a gift from God and can only be gained through His grace, and only if we have faith in Christ.

 So, we will not try to make it all logical and tidy, but instead read and understand this passage: Faith without works is dead.
 Which is to say, if our deeds do not reflect our faith, our faith is worthless.
 It will not save us.
 If our faith is dead, we are dead, for it is a living faith that brings us the life of Christ’s forgiveness.

 Looking at the Greek gives another dimension to the passage; it can properly be translated, “faith without works is dead by its own standards.”
 The implication that true and saving faith includes a change of behavior is implied by the very definition of faith.
 If one does not change one’s behavior, he does not have faith.

 Does this mean we should anguish and feel guilty about our sins?
 Not necessarily.
 There is much to be said for feeling absolute certainty in our forgiveness.
 This is the “hope” in “Faith, Hope and Charity.”
 But it does mean that we must confess our sin and honestly resolve to avoid it.
 And as we have learned, if we resolve to avoid a sin, God will send a Spirit to strengthen us in fighting temptation.

 Lord, let me seek to avoid sin, out of my love for you.
 Amen.